UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       ( sim-map-extension-short-map-cauchy-pseudocompletion-Pseudometric-Space)
 ```

-### All extensions of short maps to the Cauchy pseudocompletion are homotopic
+### All extensions of a short map to the Cauchy pseudocompletion are homotopic

 ```agda
 module _